April is National Arab American Heritage Month, honoring the contributions of Arab Americans and recognizing Arab culture.

 Digital Resources to Access with Your Library Card

 Access information, entertainment, and even language learning for free with your Bellingham Public Library or Whatcom County Library System card.
-Many of these resources include information related to this month’s celebration of Arab American heritage!
+Many of these resources include information related to this month’s celebration of Arab American heritage.

 To access most of these digital services, you’ll need to start by entering your library barcode number and PIN code.